knackebrot/jellyfin-plugin-enigma2/README.md

-# MediaBrowser.Plugins.VuPlus
+# Jellyfin Plugin Enigma2
-MediaBrowser Vu+ Plugin

-Plugin for MediaBrowser to allow it to view channels, browse epg, set and delete timers, play recordings etc.
+Plugin for Jellyfin to allow it to view channels, browse epg, set and delete timers, play recordings etc.

 Known Issues / Limitations
 --------------------------